 Bio-Identical Hormone Replacement for Men in Cincinnati & NKY

-When hormones fall out of balance, some men begin to experience the unpleasant effects of aging.
+When hormones fall out of balance, some men begin to experience the unpleasant effects of aging, and may need hormone replacement therapy.
 Workouts are not as easy as they used to be, and this is due to the fact that on average men lose 12-15 pounds of muscle mass with hormone decline.
 Testosterone helps to build muscle, and because of its role in forming red blood cells, it helps to speed up regeneration and reduce recovery time.

 Men may start to notice the extra layer of fat has begun to accumulate around the midsection of his abdominal area, and this is because the decreased muscle mass slows down metabolism and causes fat to accumulate.
 Many of these issues are due to a loss of testosterone, which is the primary male sex hormone.

 Testosterone is the main hormone that makes a “man a man.”
 When it becomes low, you may have symptoms occur that can significantly reduce your quality of life.

 Testosterone is not the only male hormone that keeps the body functioning properly and in balance, it is accompanied by estrogen and progesterone.
 Together, these hormones comprise the primary group of sex hormones.

 Symptoms of Male Hormonal Imbalance

 Many of the symptoms of male hormonal imbalances come on very gradually.
 You may not notice them at first, but as more symptoms appear and become worse over time, they do become apparent.
 These symptoms of male hormone imbalance are some of the most common: